pypi/warehouse/docs/user/trusted-publishers/adding-a-publisher.md

 === "ActiveState"

-    For ActiveState, you need to provide the name of the ActiveState project, the organization that project belongs to, and the username performing the publish action.
+    For ActiveState, you need to provide the name of the ActiveState project, the ActiveState organization that project belongs to, and the ActiveState user performing the publish action.
 Learn more about getting set up on the ActiveState Platform [here](https://docs.activestate.com/platform/start/PYPI).
     ![](/assets/trusted-publishing/activestate/project-publishing-form.png)
     Once you click "Add", your publisher will be registered and will appear at the top of the page: